Skip to main content

 • Updates altering the risk profile of features that were previously disabled due to legal / privacy risk

-• Updates that render an existing ediscovery process obsolete
+• Updates that render an existing eDiscovery process obsolete

 Each subsequent blog post in this series will highlight an example of a software update related to our key software scenarios, detailing the nature of the change, the potential impact, as well as when and why organizations should care.